Guo-KeCheng/singaScript/README.md

 - To give a twist to modern programming: singaScript is a low-level programming language built on top of Python and it uses Singaporean slangs as keywords which makes it more interesting and fun to program.

-- To create a sense of belonging: singaScript is also aimed at creating a sense of community among Singaporeans by providing a platform for them to share their knowledge and skills with one another.
+- To create a sense of belonging: singaScript is also aimed at creating a sense of community among Singaporeans by providing a platform for them to share their knowledge and skills.

 ## Simi is SGStudioCode?

-The SGStudioCode development environment includes an interpreter, a virtual singlish-speaking "tutor" Merli and a set of tools that make it easy for users to practice, run and test their singaScript coding prowess.
+The SGStudioCode development environment includes an interpreter, a virtual Singlish-speaking "tutor" Merli and a set of tools that make it easy for users to practice, run and test their singaScript coding prowess.
 The interpreter allows users to run singaScript code in real-time, while a custom compiler can convert singaScript code into Python bytecode, making it more efficient to run.

 ## How to code in singaScript ah?

-The syntax are as liddat
+The syntaxes are as liddat

 | Keyword | singaScript |
 | :-----: | :---------: |